-Mercy Care has an exciting full time employment opportunity for a Board Certified or Board Eligible Psychiatry physician to lead an exceptional team providing care for the underserved population in Atlanta, Georgia.
+Mercy Care has an exciting full or part time employment opportunity for a Board Certified or Board Eligible Psychiatry physician to join an exceptional team providing care for the underserved population in Atlanta, Georgia.

-This is an excellent opportunity for a Psychiatry physician to provide care and lead an exceptional team in an underserved community.
+This is an excellent opportunity for a Psychiatry physician to provide care in an underserved community.

 A competitive compensation package is being offered.
 This facility is also recognized as a Federally Qualified Health Center (FQHC).

 Mercy Care - The mission of Mercy Care is to serve the poor, marginalized, and underserved patients and clients in Atlanta.
 Sponsored by the Sisters of Mercy and Saint Joseph's Health System., Mercy Care was created in 1985 by volunteer nurses and physicians and grew from modest beginnings into a "medical home" that provides an efficient, integrated system of primary health care, education and social services reaching thousands of poor, uninsured, underserved, and homeless patients and clients in Atlanta each year.
 We operate five fixed-site Mercy Clinics: Downtown located on Decatur Street, Buford Hwy, St. Luke's Episcopal Church, The Gateway Center for Homeless Services and The City of Refuge in Vine City.
 Six other clinics are conducted in community partner facilities or onboard our mobile health coach.